thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 * ```x_test```: The validation set data
 * ```y_test```: The validation set label

-The dimension will be something like
+The size will be something like:

 | Set | Percentage | Rows |
 |:---:|:----------:|:----:|